Available 24 hours-per-day, 7 days-per-week

 REMSA’s Nurse Health Line is an Accredited Center of Excellence staffed with specially-trained registered nurses (called nurse navigators) available 24 hours-per-day, 7 days-per-week to provide assessment, care recommendations and/or referral to the appropriate health care or community service.

 REMSA’s registered nurses provide care using the Emergency Communications Nurse System (ECNS), which is comprised of more than 200 protocol-based algorithms:

 The ECNS symptom-based protocols guide the nurse through a series of medical questions.
-After confirming there are no priority symptoms requiring emergent care and additional information about the caller is gathered, the appropriate ECNS protocol is selected and the nurse then conducts additional clinical assessments.
+After confirming there are no priority symptoms requiring emergency care and additional information about the caller is gathered, the appropriate ECNS protocol is selected and the nurse then conducts additional clinical assessments.

 Based upon the caller’s answers, a recommended level of care is selected, including options such as: send ambulance now, seek immediate care at an emergency department, seek care at urgent care center/clinic, schedule appointment with primary care doctor or stay home with self-care instructions provided.

 Our unique integrated locally-developed directory of community services allows the nurse to identify a recommended location of care and to assist the patient in gaining access to an array of available medical and community services closest to their home.
 These include urgent care centers, primary care doctors, medical clinics, mental health services, community service agencies, public assistance programs and alternative means of transportation.

 In cooperation with the community’s healthcare partners, this program will safely:

 - Improve each patient’s satisfaction with their overall healthcare experience

 - Reduce patient wait-times for non-emergency care and reduce patient out-of-pocket costs

 - Referral to in-network care locations where patient’s insurance is accepted

 Avoid an unnecessary emergency department visit or emergency ambulance transport when another location of care may be more appropriate for the patient’s needs

 The Nurse Health Line’s evidence-based system is certified by the International Academy of Emergency Dispatch.
 REMSA’s program is unique in the following ways: